vorakl/vorakl.github.io/src.docs/content/articles/availability.rst

 |

 Performance SLOs are important goals, but they are only important if a service is available.
 Availability is so important that it's sometimes *mistakenly* considered the only SLA component.
 Finding the right SLI to measure availability can be challenging.
 It's service-specific and depends on a variety of factors, such as the underlying infrastructure, architecture, etc. In SLO form, availability is expressed as a percentage in what is called "nines" notation.
 For example, in the clouds, the most common availability SLO is 99.9%, which is called "3-nines".
 However, you are unlikely to find it higher than 99.999%, or "5-nines".
-This percentage is basically a ratio of the time a service is available to the total uptime (which includes downtime), calculated over the past year.
+The actual availability of a service in percent is basically calculated as the ratio of the time a service is available to the total uptime (which includes downtime) over the past year.

 |